OptimoSupreme/homelab/README.md

 - [Wirehole](https://github.com/OptimoSupreme/homelab/tree/main/wirehole): Consolidated setup for WireGuard VPN, Pi-hole ad blocking, and Unbound DNS resolver.
 Forked from [10h30/wirehole-ui](https://github.com/10h30/wirehole-ui).

 ## Additional Information

-Each directory contains Docker Compose files and any necessary configuration files.
+This repository contains Docker Compose configurations and associated files for various services running in my homelab.
+To use these compose files as is, this repo should be cloned into `/srv`.
 Feel free to browse, fork, or adapt for your own homelab setup.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, please submit a pull request.